Malaria Outbreaks

 Malaria Mexico

 On November 7, 2023, The Lancet published an article: The U.S.–Mexico border and falciparum malaria.
 The significant increase of Malaria in a non-endemic region forces the medical community and health authorities of our country, as well as the increasing number of countries with high migratory flow, to provide technical assistance in local diagnostic laboratories to establish strategies for the detection of active malaria infections and expedite treatment by eliminating administrative barriers to comply with the guidelines set by WHO.
-In Mexico City, access to antimalarials is through the health jurisdiction, and diagnostic certainty ismuste provided.
-Diagnostic tests based on nucleic acids to detect Plasmodium antigens are unavailable, and the number of expert microscopists is found only in reference laboratories.
+Access to antimalarials is through the health jurisdiction in Mexico City, and diagnostic certainty must be provided.
+Diagnostic tests based on nucleic acids to detect Plasmodium antigens are unavailable, and the number of expert microscopists is limited to reference laboratories.
 The U.S. CDC recommends that travelers to certain areas of Mexico take prescription medicine to prevent Malaria.
 Depending on your medication, you must start taking this medicine multiple days before, during, and after your trip.

+In April 2025, South Korean military personnel were treated for malaria infections.
+In 2024, the Korea Disease Control and Prevention Agency issued a nationwide malaria alert.
 According to the Korea Disease Control and Prevention Agency, over 719 malaria cases were confirmed from January to mid-October 2023.
-This is the first time the number of annual malaria cases has topped 700 since 2011.
+This is the first time the annual number of malaria cases has topped 700 since 2011.

 Malaria United Kingdom